BluesClue27/SC4053-Blockchain-Technology/README.md

 **Import Additional Accounts:**

-For a complete list of all 10 available test accounts with their addresses and private keys, see **[TEST_ACCOUNTS.md](./TEST_ACCOUNTS.md)**.
+For a complete list of all 20 available test accounts with their addresses and private keys, see **[TEST_ACCOUNTS.md](./TEST_ACCOUNTS.md)**.

 That document includes:
-- All 10 test account addresses and private keys
+- All 20 test account addresses and private keys
-- Recommended testing scenarios
+- 4 recommended testing scenarios (basic, multiple markets, complex, and large-scale)
 - Step-by-step workflow examples
 - Instructions for using accounts as arbitrators or bidders

 **Minimum Requirement:** Import at least 3 more accounts (for arbitrators).
-You can import more if you want to test with multiple bidders.
+You can import more if you want to test with multiple bidders or complex scenarios.

 ### Step 5: Start the Local Environment